 Joel won the Supreme Court prize at Melbourne Law School.
 Before coming to the Bar he worked as a solicitor at Minter Ellison, as associate to Black CJ of the Federal Court, as in-house counsel for the ACTU, and as an ILO consultant.
 He has a Masters degree from the London School of Economics.

-Joel practises in employment/industrial law, administrative law and commercial law.
+Joel practises mainly in employment/industrial law, class actions law, administrative law and commercial law.
 He is listed as a "leading" employment/industrial law junior barrister in Doyle's Guide.
 He has experience running trials alone in the Federal Court, Supreme Court, Federal Circuit Court, Fair Work Commission and VCAT.
-He has appeared in appeals before the Full Federal Court, Victorian Court of Appeal and the FWC Full Bench.
+He has appeared in appeals before the High Court, Full Federal Court, Victorian Court of Appeal and the FWC Full Bench.

 In administrative law matters, Joel has experience in statutory construction cases, judicial review matters, human rights cases, extradition challenges, and challenges to Workcover premiums.